sampattuzzi/PartII-Proposal/diss.md

 can be most Haskell syntax though recursion and function definition is not possible.

-### Primitives ###
+### Primitives

 As well as the syntax for stencil functions, Ypnos provides a library of primative operations.
 The primatives allow the programmer to combine the stencils with grids to produce the computations they want.
 The main primative in Ypnos is the *run* primative which applies the stencil computation to a grid.

     run :: (Grid D a -> b) -> Grid D a -> Grid D b

 The application is done by moving the stencil cursor over each location in the grid.
 The arguments of the stencil are taken from positions in the grid relative to the cursor.
 The value is then computed using the specified computation and put into the same cursor location in a *new* grid.

-TODO: Say something about the argument being Grid D a. n
+pppTODO: Say something about the argument being Grid D a.

 In some locations near the edge of the grid their may not be enough neighbors to satisfy a stencil.
 In this case Ypnos provides a special syntax for dealing with these *boundaries*.
 I have considered the implementation of boundaries beyond the scope of this project however I will include a brief description of their behaviour.

 For each boundary of the grid outside of which the run primative may need to access we define a behaviour.
 We may compute a value for these locations using: the current location index, values from the grid (accessed via a specially bound variable).
 A common boundary is the *mirror* boundary which works by providing the closest value inside the grid when an outside access is made.
 This is the boundary that I have tacitly assumed in my implementation.

 Another vital primative of the Ypnos language is the *reduce* primative whose purpose is to summarise the contents of a grid in one value.
 It may be used to